automatika-robotics/sugarcoat/README.md

   <img alt="Sugarcoat Logo." src="docs/_static/ROS_SUGAR_DARK.png"  width="50%">
 </picture>

-ROS SUGAR 🍬 is a meta-framework that provides a whole lot of syntactic sugar for creating event-driven multinode systems in ROS2, using an intuitive Python API.
+Sugarcoat 🍬 is a meta-framework that provides a whole lot of syntactic sugar for creating event-driven multinode systems in ROS2, using an intuitive Python API.

 - Learn more about the [**design concepts**](https://automatika-robotics.github.io/sugarcoat/design/index.html) in Sugarcoat 📚
 - Learn how to [**create your own ROS2 package**](https://automatika-robotics.github.io/sugarcoat/use.html) using Sugarcoat 🚀